 AP Statistics

-AP Computer Science is a full-year programming course using the Java language.
+AP Computer Science A is a full-year programming course using the Java language.
 It is a college-level course for which many universities grant advanced placement credit dependent on the results of an AP Exam given in May.
 The course will begin with an introduction to Java syntax and style conventions and basic programming constructs such as data types, variables, control statements, iteration, and recursion.
-Well known algorithms will be applied to solve problems, especially when working with structures like Strings and Arrays.
+Well-known algorithms will be applied to solve problems, especially when working with structures like Strings and Arrays.
 Object Oriented Programming Design will be employed throughout the course.
-The use of classes, hierarchies, and interfaces will be fundamental.
+The use of classes will be fundamental.
 Searching and sorting algorithms and their efficiencies will be discussed.
+Managing and manipulating larger data sets will be explored, with a focus on selecting appropriate data structures, writing algorithms to extract meaningful knowledge, and developing code to handle input and output, reading from and writing to a console or an external text file.
 At the end of the course, students will explore components that make programs more viable.
-Topics include streams and files, graphics, GUI components, mouse, keyboard, sound, and images.
-Advanced Algebra 2 with completion of a CTC Computer Programming course OR Advanced Precalculus is a prerequisite for this course.
-Students without previous coding experience are strongly encouraged to gain some experience with programming before taking this course.
-This could be accomplished by completing AP Computer Science Principles or a CTC computer programming course before enrolling in AP Computer Science.
+Topics may include streams and files, graphics, GUI components, mouse, keyboard, sound, and images.
+A culminating final project will give students the opportunity to showcase learned skills and concepts and to research new skills to create and present a program of their choice.

 Advanced Topics in Mathematics